LIKE IT NEVER HAPPENED

 I also pray God is able to use my story, to help encourage anyone else going through their own struggles with a Network church.
 You are not alone and God absolutely loves you.
 You don’t have to “have more faith” or “do better” or “have deliverance.”
 You just need to get out, find a healthier church, and start healing.

-At the time of writing this, it has been about five months since I last attended a service at Christland.
+At the time of writing this, it has been about six months since I last attended a service at Christland.
 One thing I have learned as someone “who didn’t make it,” is the longer I have been away and involved in a Biblically healthy church, the more I realize how much damage this network has caused—not only to me and my family, but hundreds of others who have similar stories.

 HOW I FOUND THE NETWORK